PPC or Pay-Per-Click has proven to be one of the highest return on investment (ROI) channels.

 With PPC you can get in front of a very specific audience, in a very specific area, at a very specific time in the day, who is typing a specific search term related to your business… or anything you could imagine!
 If set up and managed well, your PPC campaign can be a great supplement to your SEO strategy.
 However, many companies fail on very basic concepts of PPC management, wasting budget on PPC campaigns that don’t work.

-Our search and PPC team at Huble Digital are very passionate about PPC done properly, and have experience in setting up and managing PPC campaigns at a variety of different sizes.
+Our search and PPC team at Huble Digital are very passionate about PPC done properly and have experience in setting up and managing PPC campaigns of a variety of different sizes.
 This blog has been put together with the aim of helping companies improve their PPC campaigns and avoid common PPC mistakes.
 Here are the top 10 PPC mistakes that we frequently see when auditing companies’ Google Ads and Paid Social Campaigns, as well as some suggestions on how to avoid these mistakes.

 Not having any conversion points for your campaign